kowainik/org/style-guide.md

     function firstElement : map function remainingList
 ```

-For readability reasons, don't capitalize all letters when using an
+For readability reasons, do not capitalize all letters when using an
 abbreviation as a part of a longer name.
 For example, write `HttpServer` instead
 of `HTTPServer`.

 Unicode symbols are allowed only in modules that already use unicode symbols.
 If
-you create unicode name, you should also create non-unicode name as an alias.
+you create unicode name, you should also create a non-unicode one as an alias.

-#### Data types
+### Data types

 Creating data types is extremely easy in Haskell.
-It's usually a good idea to
+It is usually a good idea to
 introduce custom data type (enum or `newtype`) instead of using commonly used
 data type (like `Int` or `String`).